Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 #### Transform vectors with matrices

+You might remember we said we needed to transform each vertex of the 3D model from object space to world space.

 To transform a vector with a matrix, you multiply the vector by the matrix.
 The result is a new vector that has been transformed by the matrix.
 In MonoGame, you cannot use the `*` operator to multiply a vector by a matrix, but you can use the `Vector3.Transform` function.

 For instance, to transform a vector by a translation matrix, you multiply the vector by the translation matrix: